 Then, in 2019, the team of founders were able to improve and expand their insurance offering after impressing investors and raising millions in funding.
 The wheels were well and truly in motion.

-The acceleration of remote work as a result of the Covid pandemic in recent times has given an even greater relevance to the unique type of insurance provided by SafetyWing.
+The acceleration of remote work as a result of the Covid pandemic has given an even greater relevance to the unique type of insurance provided by SafetyWing.
 With many more people now enjoying access to remote working arrangements, new opportunities have arisen to spend longer periods of time away from home while working.

 Whether it’s the idea of taking extended workations for several months at a time, or joining the digital nomad revolution and working while permanently on the move, the need for remote work insurance is greater than ever before.